Gestalt Principles: the Perception of Visual Communication

 The purpose of graphic design is always to communicate information of some kind.
-Therefore the role of people who do graphic design is that of a communicator.
+Therefore, the role of people who do graphic design is that of a communicator.
 And, obviously, the more we understand the ways in which the human mind perceives visual forms of communication, the more effective we can be as visual communicators.

-In fact it could be argued that, as a graphic designer, Gestalt principles are not merely something useful to know, but rather that knowing them is a fundamental part of a designer’s job description.
-Arguably, if you don’t know how to apply Gestalt principles to your work as a graphic designer, you’re not doing your job properly.
+In fact it could be argued that, as a graphic designer, these principles are not merely something useful to know, but rather that knowing them is a fundamental part of a designer’s job description.
+Arguably, if you don’t know how to apply each of the principles outlined below to your work as a graphic designer, you’re not doing your job properly.

 Before you freak out at the prospect of having to learn a whole bunch of academic theories from the realms of psychology, it’s worth noting that you likely already use Gestalt principles in your work as a graphic designer on a daily basis without realizing it.
 Indeed, when you read more about each of the principles, you might find you are already using them without realizing and they are actually almost common sense.

-However, given that Gestalt theory is an account of how humans behave in their daily lives, and that you are quite likely a human, this is hardly surprising; Gestalt theory is a theory about you.
+However, given that this is all an account of how people behave in their daily lives, and that you are quite likely a human, this is hardly surprising; Gestalt theory is related to all of us.
 That being the case, there’s likely quite a lot you’ll recognize here.

 But if you already use Gestalt principles in your work as a designer anyway, what’s the point of reading this article?
 What is there to learn?

-Well, there’s a big difference between unthinkingly doing something merely out of habit or instinct, and deliberately applying knowledge about human behavior to become a more effective visual communicator.
+Well, there’s a big difference between unthinkingly doing something merely out of habit or instinct, and deliberately applying knowledge about human behavior and the brain to become a more effective visual communicator.

-In short, by consciously applying Gestalt principles in design, you stand a better chance of organizing elements in a way that successfully communicates your message to the viewer.
+In short, by consciously applying Gestalt principles in design, you stand a better chance of organizing elements in a way that successfully communicates your message to people.
 And effective communication is a big part of what we mean by good design.

 6 Essential Gestalt Principles for Designers

 The Gestalt principle of closure concerns the way in which, when faced with incomplete information, the human mind automatically fills in what’s missing.
-I.e. despite being provided with only a small part of the picture, our brains ignore the gaps and connect the dots in what seems to be the most probable manner, in the hope of ending up with a complete image.
+I.e. despite being provided with only a small part of the picture, the brain ignores the gaps and connect the dots in what seems to be the most probable manner, in the hope of ending up with a complete image.

-It is the Gestalt principle of closure that permits anyone but the very youngest child to guess what the results of a “join-the-dots” puzzle will look like long before it’s completed.
+It is this principle of closure that permits anyone but the very youngest of children to guess what the results of a “join-the-dots” puzzle will look like long before it’s completed.

 Gestalt Principles Design Example: Logo Design

 Closure is one of the most valuable Gestalt principles for graphic designers, as it allows us to suggest or imply forms with only a minimum of information.
 As an example, consider that the famous IBM logo doesn’t actually say IBM at all, but is in fact just a series of broken striped lines.
-Yet the mind completes the image to read IBM all the same.
+Yet people complete the image in their mind so that it reads IBM all the same.

 Indeed, the Gestalt principle of closure is particularly useful in logo design.
 Here in order to be effective, a lot of information often needs to be communicated with a minimum number of design elements.
-Think of the panda in the World Wildlife Fund’s logo.
-In actual fact the panda has no head - it’s just a blank space left between the shoulders and ears - but our minds fill in the gap, completing the image.
+Think of the panda image in the World Wildlife Fund’s logo.
+In actual fact the panda has no head—it’s just a blank space left between the shoulders and ears—but our minds fill in the gap, completing that image.

-The Gestalt principle of common fate dictates that objects that appear to be moving in the same direction (even if they are not in fact moving at all) will be conceptually grouped together by the human mind, and often treated as a single entity.
+The Gestalt principle of common fate dictates that objects that appear to be moving in the same direction (even if they are not in fact moving at all) will be perceived by the brain as having some kind of relationship, often treated as a single entity.

 As the saying goes, “birds of a feather flock together.”
-Yet the principle of common fate works just as well with mixed or highly varying objects too; if an old bi-plane flew over your house, closely followed by a hot air balloon, and then a glider - all apparently traveling towards the same destination - you might assume that they were somehow connected to each other (perhaps it’s some kind of bizarre race?).
+Yet the principle of common fate works just as well with mixed or highly varying objects too; if an old bi-plane flew over your house, closely followed by a hot air balloon, and then a glider—all apparently traveling towards the same destination—you might assume that they were somehow related to each other (perhaps it’s some kind of bizarre race?).
 However, you might not make the same assumption if a helicopter flew past in the opposite direction a short while later.

 Again, the principle of common fate is a handy trick that can be employed in graphic design whenever you need to group together a diverse range of elements; simply design them in such a way as to suggest a shared fate.